 About Groton-New London Airport

-Groton – New London Airport (GON) is a public-use, publicly owned general aviation airport on 489 acres.
+Groton – New London Airport (KGON) is a public-use, publicly owned general aviation airport on 489 acres.
 It is located in the Town of Groton, seven miles from New London’s city center, in New London County and is situated in the Mystic Region, a popular area for visitors.
 The airport consists of two asphalt runways: 4,000 feet and 5,000 feet long, and a supporting infrastructure that includes a taxiway system, aircraft parking aprons, hangar facilities, an instrument landing system, an air traffic control tower, automated weather observation stations, vehicle parking and numerous tenant facilities.
+FAA contract tower operating hours are 7 am to 10 pm daily.

 Although a majority of operations occurring at the Airport involve general aviation aircraft, the Airport is home to the Army National Guard’s 1109th Theatre Aviation Sustainment Maintenance Group (TASMG).
 The TASMG assists in deployment and redeployment, provides technical assistance in support of Army aviation, and accounts for a considerable number of military flight operations from and to the Airport.